callicles/callicles.github.io/_posts/2016-04-03-distributed-matrix-product.md

 $$ C_{1,1} = \sum_{i=1}{\sqrt{p} A_{1,i}B_{i,1}} $$

-That equation expresses the fact that, like before, we still need the entire row and column to compute the complete dot product but the way to get there is different.
-Now, each processor is responsible for computing only one subpart of the resulting matrix C.
+That equation expresses the fact that, like before, we still need the entire row and column to compute the complete dot product for a square but the way to get there is different.
+Now, each processor is responsible for computing only one subpart of the resulting matrix C and doesn't need whole rows or columns to do so.

 Now what's needed to get the result of that computation ?